Dental Implants Beverly Hills

 Once your implants are completed, you take care of them just as you would natural teeth.
 You need to brush and floss regularly as well as receive routine checkups.
 Be sure to keep your gums clean as well.
 When bacteria are allowed to get under the gums, they will deteriorate and pull away from the implant just as they would with a natural tooth.

-BEST DENTAL IMPLANTS IN LOS ANGELES
+BEST DENTAL IMPLANTS IN BEVERLY HILLS

 Dr. Abdy Moshrefi and Dr. Nazanin Daneshmand are board-certified specialists in dental implants.
 Together they have performed over 1000 implants since 1999.
 Rest assured you are in very experienced and competent hands at MD Periodontics.
 Our entire staff is dedicated to making sure you are comfortable during all procedures and that we provide the best dental care possible, with the best results from dental implants Beverly Hills has to offer you.